Европейский суд по правам человека

 Firstly, the Court stated that for the detention to be lawful it is not necessary to prevent the individual from committing an offence or fleeing.
 Any deprivation of liberty in the context of immigration will be justified however only as long as the deportation or extradition proceedings are in progress and prosecuted with due diligence.

-Thirdly, in order to be lawful the detention must not be arbitrary.
+Thirdly, in order to be lawful, the detention must not be arbitrary.
 Non-arbitrariness means that the detention had to be:

-- had to be carried out in good faith
+- carried out in good faith

-After a careful analysis and admitting that the state of emergency existed in the United Kingdom, the Court could not find sufficient proof why the detention for security reasons would be allowed only in relation to non-nationals but not nationals of the UK.
-Therefore, the Court found that the derogation of the United Kingdom from the said Convention requirements, namely, the imposition of indefinite detention, which was not genuinely concerned with immigration but with national security, was disproportionate as it unjustifiably discriminated between nationals and non-nationals.
+In the present case the Court, after a careful analysis and admitting that the state of emergency existed in the UK, could not find sufficient proof why the detention for security reasons would be allowed only in relation to non-nationals but not nationals of the UK.
+Therefore, the Court found that the derogation of the UK from the said Convention requirements, namely, the imposition of indefinite detention, which was not genuinely concerned with immigration but with national security, was disproportionate as it unjustifiably discriminated between nationals and non-nationals.
 Consequently, the Court found a violation of Article 5(1) in relation to numerous applicants.